 "A number of boys had been diverting themselves with the exhibition of a piece of pageantry near the house of Theophilus Lillie,” the Boston-Gazette and Country Journal reported.
 They placed a sign, ‘IMPORTER,’ in front of his home.

-It wouldn't be long before their protest turned explosive.
-Ebenezer Richardson, a British customs officer, stepped in and tried to stop the protest.
-He urged several passing men to tear down the sign and effigies used in the protest.
+Soon their protest turned explosive.
+Ebenezer Richardson, a British customs officer, stepped in and tried to stop the demonstration.
+He urged several passing men to tear down the sign and effigies in front of Lillis' house.

-The passersby declined to help, and Richardson was driven back by the protesters, pelted with dirt and stones as he fled to his own house with the crowd in pursuit.
+The passersby declined to help, and the protesters drove back Richardson and pelted him with dirt and stones as he fled.
+But the crowd pursued him to his house.

 Richardson went to a window and first fired his musket without shot to disperse the crowd.
 He returned to the window to shoot again -- this time his gun loaded with "swan shot," pea-sized lead balls.